-Applications are now closed for the 2020/21 Melbourne Press Club Mentoring Program.
+Applications for the 2022/23 Melbourne Press Club Mentoring Program are now open.

-This initiative offers early career journalists the opportunity to learn from experienced colleagues in a 12-month program.
+This initiative, run in partnership with Swinburne University of Technology, offers developing journalists the opportunity to learn from experienced colleagues in a 12-month program.

-Mentees are connected with senior colleagues from different media organisations giving them the opportunity to benefit from the insights, observations and wisdom offered by those experienced mentors.
+Mentees are connected with senior colleagues from different media organisations, giving them the opportunity to benefit from the insights, observations and wisdom offered by those more experienced in the field.

 “We are dedicated to finding compatible pairs and supporting them throughout the life of the program,” says MPC Chief Executive Cathy Bryson.

-“Mentoring can be a truly valuable learning experience for all involved, and opportunities like these are needed now more than ever to ensure the next generation of journalists are equipped to thrive in a challenging and evolving news media environment.”
+“Mentoring is a truly valuable learning experience for all involved, and opportunities like these are needed now more than ever to ensure the next generation of journalists are equipped to thrive in a challenging and evolving news media environment.”

 Who can apply?

 The mentoring program is open to working journalists in Victoria with up to seven years’ experience.
 Journalists must be employed by a media organisation in Victoria or be actively freelancing in order to participate in the program.

 The Melbourne Press Club is committed to fostering a more diverse and inclusive Victorian media industry.
 We encourage applications from journalists who identify as having Aboriginal or Torres Strait Islander heritage as well as journalists from culturally and linguistically diverse backgrounds.

 We encourage applications from early-career journalists working in regional Victoria.